smerth/gatsby-plugin-theme-events/README.md

 `@smerth/gatsby-theme-events` creates a simple events content type and adds a listing page for events and a page for each separate event.

-This theme is based on the free online course [gatsby-theme-authoring](https://egghead.io/courses/gatsby-theme-authoring) by Jason Lengstorf at the egg-cellant [Egghead.IO](https://egghead.io/) with the following changes
+This theme is based on the free online course [gatsby-theme-authoring](https://egghead.io/courses/gatsby-theme-authoring) by Jason Lengstorf at the egg-cellant [Egghead.IO](https://egghead.io/) with the following changes:

-- implementation of a custom grahpql interface to merge json and yams data sources into a single graphql type called `event`
+- implementation of a custom grahpql interface to merge json and yaml data sources into a single graphql type called `event`
 - use of the new `gatsby-plugin-theme-ui`
-- example of using the JSX prama to use `theme.js` variables to style the gatsby `Link` component.
+- example of using the JSX prama `/** @jsx jsx */` in the `StyledLink` component be able to access `theme.js` variables to style the Gatsby `Link` component

-## Theme overrides:
+## Usage:

 ### Data source: